egc112/OpenWRT-egc-add-on/stop-dns-leak/README.md

 ```

 ### Add PBR DNS policy
-Next make a PBR DNS policy with e.g. MAC address or interface address (=device as shown by ifconfig e.g. @br-lan) prepended with @ as source and as destination the ip address and port the DNS server is lietening on, in this case that is 192.168.9.1:5054
+Next make a PBR DNS policy with e.g. MAC address or interface address (=device as shown by ifconfig e.g. @br-lan) prepended with @ as source and as destination the ip address and port the DNS server is listening on, in this case that is 192.168.9.1:5054 but adapt the IP address to your own router.:
 ```
 config dns_policy
 	option name 'phone-dns'